FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 If You Really Want To Attempt Soundproofing Your Dog’s Crate

 Dog owners can get very creative with ideas for a soundproof dog crate.
 One concept was covering the pup’s crate with blankets topped with a mass-loaded vinyl sheet to lessen the noise level.
 The problem is that the vinyl isn’t for use in the household.
 Another issue is if your dog is a puppy and still in the chewing stage, it could be a serious problem.
 You might have an emergency visit to the veterinarian.
 The vinyl is heavy-weight, has an odor, and would make the interior of the crate too hot.
+You should also keep this in mind if you also decide to make your own dog crate.

 An engineer that’s a manufacturer of low-frequency sound absorber products was consulted to get his opinion.
 The engineer designs sound-absorbing materials for rooms.
 Although the process is expensive, many dog owners would pay the price to keep their dogs from getting stressed.
 His expert opinion was that there were too many things to consider.
 The end product would weigh at least 1,000 pounds.